Without Remorse

 Without Remorse is a thriller novel, written by Tom Clancy and published on August 11, 1993.
-Set during the Vietnam War, it serves as an origin story of John Clark, one of the recurring characters in the Ryanverse.
-Without Remorse introduces Clark as former Navy SEAL John Kelly and explains how he changed his name.
-G.P.
-Putnam's Sons paid $14 million for the North American rights, a record for a single book.
+Set during the Vietnam War, it serves as the origin story for John Clark, one of the recurring characters in Clancy's Ryanverse.
+Without Remorse introduces Clark as former Navy SEAL John Kelly, as he wages a one-man war against drug dealers in Baltimore while also executing a raid at a prisoner of war camp in North Vietnam.
 The book debuted at number one on The New York Times Best Seller list.